 3) Can I be charged for AC at all?

 Yes, if you and the landlord have agreed to allow an additional AC charge, then you can be charged.
 But this should only be the case if the landlord pays for electricity.
+The AC charge must be approximate to the cost incurred by the landlord (the electricity cost).

 If the landlord wishes to charge an additional fee for air conditioning in the summer months, it must be allowed under your tenancy agreement, and tied to your monthly rent.
 It cannot be a one-time fee for the whole summer.
 For example, a charge of $25 per month for the months when an air conditioner is used is legal, whereas a $300 charge for the whole summer is not legal.